 All images from:

 United State Coast Guard

 We want your help!

-We are planning to have a “now” photo that corresponds with each “then” photo to put up in the Fall of 2020.
+We are are still sourcing “now” photos.
 Are you a photographer, do you want to help with this project?
-Please contact us at email@example.com to see how we can best use your skills to complete our project.
+Please contact us at firstname.lastname@example.org to see how we can best use your skills to complete our project.

 This exhibit is made possible by visitors like you.
 Please consider making a donation to the National Museum of the Great Lakes to help us continue our important work of preserving and making known the history of the Great Lakes.